cu-swe4s-fall-2019/time-series-basics-jgkawell/README.md

 ## Installation
 The project only requires cloning the repository and making sure that you have Python 3 installed.

-If you want to use the Pandas implementation, you'll also need the `pandas` package:
+If you want to use the Pandas implementation, you'll also need the `pandas` and `numpy` packages:

 ```
 pip install pandas
+pip install numpy
 ```